Home / Cobweb Spiders / Western Black Widow (Latrodectus hesperus)

 Western Black Widow Web

-Though members of the Latrodectus genus are known to be harmful, the Western widow spider (especially the males) are not poisonous and does not show aggression, having fewer chances of biting unless provoked or agitated.
-Their bite might result in a sharp pain just like the pricking of a pin, while some can experience mild symptoms like swelling or redness.
+Yes, Western Black Widow Spiders can bite.
+They might bite if they feel threatened.
+Their bite might result in sharp pain just like the pricking of a pin, while some can experience mild symptoms like swelling or redness.

 Male Western Black Widow